Polymer/old-docs-site/polymer.md

         });
       </script>
     </polymer-element>

+Generally it's preferable to use the `attributes` attribute because most elements only have a handful of properties and it can be nice to see them all on one line.

+You should opt for the `publish` property when either of the following is true:

+1. Your element has several properties and placing them all on one line feels unwieldy.
+2. You want to define default values for you properties and prefer the DRYness of doing it all in one place.

 #### Configuring an element via attributes

 Attributes are a great way for users of your element to configure it, declaratively.